Mrowa96/ammatti/README.md

 - Deno 1.36

-## Preparing data
+## How to use?

-Before generating resume, data has to be prepared by using `defineData` function in `data.ts` file.
-This is solution for now, later on it will be probably possible to configure it. `data.ts` won't be commited to repository.
+1. Run `deno task init`.
+It will create `data.ts` file where you will have to fill out.
+File `data.ts` won't be commited to repository nor overwritten by calling init task again.

-## Modes
+2. Run app in one of two modes:

-- `dev` - Run `deno task develop` to open browser with devtools to develop your resume
+   - `dev` - Run `deno task develop` to open browser with devtools to develop your resume.
-- `generate` - Run `deno task generate` to generate and save resume to pdf file
+   - `generate` - Run `deno task generate` to generate and save resume to pdf file.

 ## New template